'High risk' rapist on the run from police in Lancashire

 Kevin Anthony Wyatt, also known as David Edge, 37, was handed a 10 year prison sentence for rape at Preston Crown Court in April 2016.

-But he had been released on licence after serving less than half of his sentence and has now disappeared from his approved lodgings in Accrington.
+But he was released on licence after serving less than half of his sentence and has now disappeared from his approved lodgings in Accrington.

 Lancashire Police say they are "very concerned" after the dangerous sex offender left the premises earlier this month and failed to return.